BruceEckel/ThinkingInPython/src/Jython.rst

 [#]_, an implementation of Python in pure Java byte codes.
 As you will see, this brings together the benefits of both worlds.

-*Interpreter* solves a particular problem - that of creating a scripting language for the user.
+*Interpreter* solves a particular problem -- that of creating a scripting language for the user.
 But sometimes it's just easier and faster to temporarily step into another language to solve a particular aspect of your problem.
 You're not creating an interpreter, you're just writing some code in another language.
-Again, Jython is a good example of this, but CORBA also allows you to cross language boundaries.

 Interpreter Motivation
 =======================================================================